klarabau/portfolio-ads/klarabaumeister-19029454-portfolio.md

 - Formulation of the research question
 - Formulation of sub-questions (with Oscar)
 - Elaboration on sub-questions two, three and four
-- Minor changes in the elaboration of sub-question 4, as we changed our approach after group members left
+- Changes in the elaboration of sub-question 4, as we changed our approach after group members left

 ### Research Paper
-My contributions to the research paper have been...
-The research paper can be found [here]().
+At the point of handing in this portfolio, the research paper has not been 100% finished yet.
+So far, my contributions to the research paper have been...
+The research paper (as its current state) can be found [here]().

 The following contributions to the research paper have been fully made by me:
 - Creation of file and structure
 - Abstract
 - Introduction
 - Chapter 2.4: Model comparison

-- Chapter 2.5: Balancing methods
+Proof-reading and improvements on:
-- Chapter 2.6.2: Evaluation metrics
+- Chapter X

-The following contributions to the research paper have been partly made by me:

-Furthermore, the references 1-10 have been found and researched by me.
+Furthermore, the references 1-18 have been found and researched by me.

 ### Other efforts